 NPAC SMS issues M-SET response.

 NPAC SMS returns the M-ACTION reply.
 This either reflects a success or failure.
 Failure reasons are version in wrong state, no version to cancel, and authorization service provider.
 If successful, the subscriptionPre-CancellationStatus is set to the current subscriptionVersionStatus and then the subscriptionVersionStatus is set to “cancel-pending.”
 If the action fails, no modifications are applied and processing stops.
+For the XML interface, CANR – CancelReply.

 Depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT for the subscriptionVersionStatus change is sent from the NPAC SMS to the old service provider SOA.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChangeM-EVENT-REPORT for the subscriptionVersionStatus change is sent from the NPAC SMS to the new service provider SOA.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Subscription Version Cancel by Service Provider SOA After Both Service Provider SOAs Have Concurred (continued)